Investment and other subsidies

 - In 2012, the existing feed-in tariff was replaced by an RPS that was approved by the government assembly in March 2010.

 - The RPS requires 13 state-run and private power utilities with a capacity in excess of 500 MW to generate two percent of the energy production from renewable sources by 2015.
 This percentage will be increased in stages to 10 percent by 2022.

-- In terms of the standard price per certificate, REC for solar power was KRW184,200 averagely in 2012, while REC for non-solar power was determined to be KRW 32,331 regardless of its implementing method.
+- In terms of the standard price per certificate, REC for solar power was KRW175,503 averagely in 2013, while REC for non-solar power was determined to be KRW 137,844.

 The green homes being built are environment-friendly and use new and renewable energy resources.
 In addition, green homes create no carbon emissions and use less energy, water and natural resources.

 The government will support 10 major green projects that have impressive promotional and installation effects.